zephyrproject-rtos/zephyr/doc/contribute/project_roles.rst

 Generic guidelines for deciding and filling in the Maintainers' list

-* The MAINTAINERS file shall coexist with the CODEOWNERS file.
-  MAINTAINERS file is used to set assignees, CODEOWNERS file is used for more granularity and to add reviewers down to the file level.
+* The MAINTAINERS file shall replace the CODEOWNERS file and will be used for both setting assignees and reviewers.
-  CODEOWNERS file entries do not signify maintainership.
 * We should keep the granularity of code maintainership at a manageable level
 * We should be looking for maintainers for areas of code that are orphaned (i.e. without an explicit maintainer)